HelloooLucas/gifthub/README.md

 - GitHub
 - Bash CLI

 GiftHub is the second of three projects I did during the bootcamp.
-It was created with my fellow Ironhacker @mbbaber, hope you enjoy it!
+It was created with my fellow Ironhacker @mbbaber , hope you enjoy it!

 ### [>>Here's the game!](https://lucasm-git.github.io/duri-the-dwarf/)